rocky-linux/documentation/docs/guides/mirror_management/add_mirror_manager.md

 ## Minimal requirements for public mirrors

 We always welcome new public mirrors.
 But they should be well maintained and hosted in a 24/7 data center like environment.
 Available bandwidth should be at least 1 GBit/s.
 We prefer mirrors offering dual-stack (IPv4 & IPv6).
-Please no dynamic DNS.
+Please do not submit mirrors configured using dynamic DNS.
 If you are offering a mirror in a region that has only few mirrors, we will also accept slower speeds.

 Please do not submit mirrors which are hosted in a Anycast-CDN like Cloudflare etc. as this can lead to sub-optimal performance with the selection of fastest mirror in `dnf`.